Son1kXDev/EnderpearlBackportNeoforge/README.md

 The goal of this mod is **full behavioral parity with vanilla 1.21.2+ Ender Pearls**, including chunk loading, cross-dimension teleportation, and persistence — features that do **not exist** in vanilla versions below 1.21.2.

----

-## Features

-### Cross-Dimensional Teleportation
-Ender Pearls can teleport players **across dimensions**, including cases where:
-- the pearl enters a portal,
-- the pearl lands in a different dimension than the player.

-This behavior is **vanilla-accurate** to Minecraft 1.21.2+.

----

-### Forced Chunk Loading
-While an Ender Pearl is in flight:
-- the chunk it occupies is **force-loaded**,
-- multiple pearls in the same chunk are **reference-counted**,
-- chunks unload **only when the last pearl leaves**.

-This prevents pearls from freezing, despawning, or losing momentum.

----

-### Persistent Pearls (Logout & Rejoin)
-If a player logs out while their Ender Pearl is in flight:
-- the pearl is **removed from the world**,
-- its exact state (position, velocity, dimension) is saved,
-- upon rejoining, the pearl is **fully restored** and continues flying naturally.

----

-### World-Safe Persistence
-Active Ender Pearls are stored using Minecraft’s native
-`PersistentState` system (per-world data), ensuring:

-- safe recovery after server restarts,
-- automatic cleanup after restoration,
-- no external JSON config files.

----

 ### Version-Aware Architecture
 The mod is built with a **clean version-bridge architecture**: